Fatbirder's Top 1000 Birding Websites

 White Winged Scoter

-After good views of the bird we headed for the airport and we off after another great weeks birding on Shetland!
+After enjoying good views of the bird, we headed to the airport and left after another great week of birding on Shetland!